GR359/Final_project/README.md

 - `db.sqlite`: The SQLite database file.
 - `example_orders.json` : Raw data file.

+## Prerequisites

+- Python 3.x
+- SQLite
+- FastAPI

-## Setup and Installation
+## Setup
 1) Make sure python 3.x is installed in your system
 2) Clone the repo into the desired directory
 3) Ensure the JSON file with orders (example_orders.json) is placed in the correct directory as specified in the script or you can change the directory according to your configuration.
 4) After setting up, run the main.py pyhton file which will lauch the server.
 5) The server will start running on http://localhost:8000 by default.

-## Prerequisites

-- Python 3.x
-- SQLite
-- FastAPI

 ## Installation